 Note: Only students attending the school in Boulder for the entire training are eligible for Title IV financial aid.

-In 2009-10, 0% of our full-time students enrolling for college for the first time received grant/scholarship aid.
-Students may also be eligible for student loans and work-study.
-Students must complete the Free Application for Federal Student Aid (FAFSA) in order to determine their eligibility for Federal financial aid that includes Federal grant, loan, or work-study assistance.
+Some students may also be eligible for student loans.
+Students must complete the Free Application for Federal Student Aid (FAFSA) in order to determine their eligibility for Federal financial aid.
 For more information on applying for Federal student aid, go to http://www.fafsa.ed.gov.

 Gainful Employment Disclosures

 The Rolf Institute is approved by the Colorado State Approving Agency for Veteran’s Education and Training benefits.
 Please apply and check with the Veteran’s Administration regarding your benefits as they apply to attend The Rolf Institute and the 600 or 731 hour program your considering to ensure it is approved for you entitlement benefits.

 Return of Title IV Federal Financial Aid Funds

 Students who have been dismissed, terminated or have withdrawn from the program may have to refund their Title IV financial aid funds as determined by the last day of attendance.
 Depending on the Return of Title IV Funds calculation, students may be asked to return funds in excess of what they have received.

 The law specifies how schools must determine the amount of Title IV program assistance that you earn if you withdraw from school.
 The Title IV programs that are covered by this law are: Federal Pell Grants, Iraq and Afghanistan Service Grants, Stafford Loans, PLUS Loans, Federal Supplemental Educational Opportunity Grants (FSEOGs), and Federal Perkins Loans.